Commemorative Medal for the Italo-Austrian War 1915–1918: Ribbon

-The decree determined that the ribbon of the medal should have the same colors as the Badge for war fatigue, which was thus replaced.
+The decree determined that the ribbon of the medal should have the same colours as the Badge for war fatigue, which was thus replaced.

-The ribbon of the medal consisted of the colors of the Italian flag (alternating green, white and red stripes), which is repeated six times.
-The width of the ribbon is 38 mm.
+The ribbon of the medal consisted of the colours of the Italian flag (alternating green, white and red stripes), which is repeated six times.
+The width of the ribbon is 38mm.

 In fact, the ribbon is almost identical to that of the commemorative medal of the campaigns of the Wars of Independence, which has red on the left and green on the right, as the Italo-Austrian conflict was considered the continuation of the struggles for independence.

 Clasps

 Bronze clasps can be attached to the ribbon to recall the years of participation in the war with the clasps: "1915", "1916", "1917" and "1918".

 In 1921, King Victor Emmanuel III also commissioned the clasps marked "Albania 1919" and "Albania 1920" for participants in this military campaign.

-When wearing a full-sized medal, bronze clasps are used, when wearing the ribbon on a pad daily - a silver star is used, each of which marks 1 year of service during the war.
+When wearing a full-sized medal, bronze clasps are used, when wearing the ribbon on a pad daily – a silver star is used, each of which marks 1 year of service during the war.

 There are fracas copies of the Commemorative Medal, which were made by various companies and workshops, so there are a large number of miniature options.

 Statute of award/Eligibility criteria

-Decree No. 1 241 of July 29, 1920 provided that the right to receive a medal at the expense of the state have:
+Decree No. 1 241 of 29 July 1920 provided that the right to receive a medal at the expense of the state have: